 Position your car

 You should also offset your car relative to the one in front so you can see well ahead.
-Take advantage of curves too; they allow you to look past the car in front and see what’s happening.
-Many overtakes can be set up by checking all is clear as you round a bend, preparing, and soon as you’re on the straight past you go.
+Take advantage of curves; they allow you to look past the car in front and see what’s happening.
+Many overtakes can be set up by checking all is clear as you round a bend, preparing, and soon as you’re on the straight, past you go.

 Let’s say you’re on a windy road, and you know there’s one last bend before a nice long straight.
-So drop down the gears, close up, and be ready to zip past soon as the road opens up and you’ve had a good long look.
+Drop down the gears, close up, and be ready to zip past soon as the road opens up and you’ve had a good long look.

 While it is not necessary, it is a good idea to follow the other car in front first.
 That way the other driver is more likely to be aware of you, and won’t be surprised when you overtake.

-You know you’re good at observation when you identify a chance to overtake before you can actually perform the overtake, thereby allowing yourself to get your car in gear and starting to accelerate to overtake.
+You know you’re good at observation when you identify a chance to overtake before you can actually perform the overtake, thereby allowing yourself to get your car in gear and start accelerating to overtake.

 Here’s what you look for: